yogan/tmux-techtalk/slides.md

 ### Concepts

-- *session*: group of virtual terminals and the applications running in them
+- *session*: collection of pseudo terminals and the applications running in them
 - *detaching*: dropping the connection to the underlying terminal (while keeping the *session* alive)
 - *(re-)attaching*: resurrecting a session from the background